mighty-gerbils/gerbil-persist/persist.md

 many times after its triggering condition was committed, yet before a sufficient reaction was acknowledged.
 Thus, it should be possible to take these actions many times with no adverse effect.
-Meanwhile, messages sent to a transient process need be neither idempotent nor wait for a memory barrier; however, the entire interaction with a transient process must be reconstitutable from scratch at any point, since the transient process may go at any time and have to be replaced by a new one with empty state.
+Meanwhile, messages sent to a transient process
+(one that loses its state when an adversarial event happens such as a shut down of the system, power failure, etc.) need be neither idempotent nor wait for a memory barrier;
+however, the entire interaction with a transient process must be reconstitutable from scratch at any point, since the transient process may go at any time and have to be replaced by a new one with empty state.